paurkedal/ocaml-caqti/README.md

       [sqlite3-ocaml](https://github.com/mmottl/sqlite3-ocaml)
       using preemtive threading for non-blocking operation.
     - Supports transactions.
-    - Does not pool connections or cache statements.
+    - Does not pool connections but caches statements.

 If you link against `caqti-dynload`, then drivers are loaded dynamically based on the URI.
 If dynamic loading is unavailable on your platform, you